Edmonds runs for 3 TDs, Cards top Giants in Barkley’s return

 EAST RUTHERFORD, N.J.
+(AP) — The game was billed as the return of Saquon Barkley to the New York Giants’ lineup and the matchup of first-round rookie quarterbacks Kyler Murray and Daniel Jones.
+It had an unexpected star: Arizona Cardinals backup running back Chase Edmonds.

-(AP) — Chase Edmonds rushed for career highs of 126 yards and three touchdowns, overshadowing the return of Giants star running back Saquon Barkley in the Arizona Cardinals’ 27-21 victory over New York on a soggy Sunday.
+Edmonds rushed for career highs of 126 yards and three touchdowns and the Cardinals’ defense sacked Jones eight times and forced three turnovers in a 27-21 victory Sunday.

-The game was billed as a matchup of rookie quarterbacks Kyler Murray of the Cardinals (3-3-1) and Daniel Jones of the Giants (2-5), and both gave glimpses why they were the first and sixth overall choices in the draft, respectively.
+“Extremely stoked today,” said Edmonds, a Pennsylvania native who rewrote the rushing records at Fordham University in New York City.
+“Coming back here, being a small-school guy, I obviously had a chip on my shoulder.
+Obviously, Saquon was coming back.
+I knew it was going to be an electric atmosphere.

+“I just wanted to go out here and show people and make a name for myself.”

+Edmonds also showed the Cardinals grit.
+He vomited into a sideline garbage can after scoring on his second 20-yard touchdown run in the first quarter and never backed down, adding a 22-yard TD run in the third quarter.

+His previous rushing high was 68 yards against Cincinnati two weeks ago.
+The second-year back had 24 carries total in the first six games.

-But, Edmonds stole the show, scoring on runs of 20, 20 and 22 yards.
-The Cardinals defense also got four sacks and a forced fumble from Chandler Jones, Jordan Hicks had an interception and Patrick Peterson had a sack and forced fumble to seal the Cardinals’ third straight win.
-It’s the first time Arizona has won three consecutive games since 2015.
+The Cardinals defense also got four sacks and a forced fumble from Chandler Jones , linebacker Jordan Hicks had an interception and cornerback Patrick Peterson had a sack and forced fumble to help seal the game.

+“Chan was great.
+Just watching him go to work_the whole defense really,” said Murray, the No. 1 overall draft pick who was 14 of 21 for 104 and no interceptions.
+“Having Pat (Peterson) back, they really got the job done today when we needed it the most.
+We ran the ball.
+We ran the hell out of it.
+The O-line blocked well.
+It was a tough road win, but we got it.”

-Murray finished 14 of 21 for 104 yards with no interceptions.
-Zane Gonzalez kicked field goal of 47 and 35, the last coming after the forced fumble by Peterson, who was playing in his first game after a six-game suspension for using performance enhancers.
+Zane Gonzalez kicked field goals of 47 and 35 yards, the last coming after the forced fumble by Peterson, who was playing in his first game after a six-game suspension for using performance enhancers.

-The loss was the third straight for the Giants, who allowed Jones to be sacked a season-high eight times.
-Jones finished 22 of 35 for 223 yards, including a 28-yard touchdown pass to Rhett Ellison.
-Eli Penny scored on a punted punt.
+“Everyone is frustrated,” said sixth overall pick Daniel Jones, who finished 22 of 35 for 223, including a 28-yard TD to Rhett Ellison .
+“But I don’t think we’re discouraged at all.
+We’ll be back to work tomorrow.”

 The Cardinals scored the first three times they had the ball with Edmonds scampering in almost untouched on his 20-yard runs.
 The second was set up by Hicks’ interception.
 Gonzalez ended the third scoring drive with a 47-yard field goal early in the second quarter.